5/6/2025

 Chris Sankar

-Yeah, thanks for taking my question.
-I told them on the first one on the smart mobile side, I think John, you mentioned there was some inventory reduction.
-Was it concentrated one customer?
-Was it more broad based?
-And also within mobile, you seem like you're getting more traction in other front end products.
-How do you think about those gross margin?
-Was this the 22, 55 nanometer mobile products?
-And then I had a quick follow up.
+Hi, thanks for taking my question.
+I told them on the first one on the smart mobile side, I think, John, you mentioned there was some inventory reduction.
+Was it concentrated at one customer?
+Was it more broad-based?
+And also within mobile, you seem like you're getting more traction in out-of-front end products.
+How do you think about those gross margins versus the 2255 nanometer mobile products?
+I'm going to add a quick follow-up.

 speaker